 A quality microfibre cloth can hold up to seven times its weight in liquid.
 The amount of liquid that a cloth can absorb is determined by the weight of the cloth.
-There is a second factor to absorbency and that is “absorbency rate.”
-Absorbency rate is determined by the quality and amount of polyamide used in the cloth.
+There is a second factor to absorbency and that is “absorbency rate” and this is determined by the quality and amount of polyamide used in the cloth.
 Both are important factors when it comes to choosing a microfibre cloth.

 Microfibre cloths come in different sizes and weights.
 A microfibre cloth with a higher GSM weighs more than a cloth with a lower GSM.
-The cloth with higher GSM is typically thicker, but this is not the case of waffle weaves which intentionally have a flat, thick and heavy construction.
+The cloth with higher GSM is typically thicker, but not in the case of waffle weave which has a flat, thick, heavy construction.
+So it makes sense that a heavier cloth will absorb more liquid than lighter cloths.

-While a heavier cloth will absorb more liquid than a lighter cloth, thicker and heavier might not necessarily be the best cleaning option.
-Sometimes a lighter weighted cloth can be easier to control and may get into tighter spaces.
+But being thicker and heavier might not necessarily be the best cleaning option, a lighter weighted cloth can be easier to control and may get into tighter spaces.
 It is general practice to fold a microfibre cloth in quarters, so a heavier weighted cloth may not be as easy to control.

-The most common GSM cloths being sold in the Australian market are;
+Most common GSM cloth being sold in the Australian market are:

 - Glass Cloth: 200-320GSM